pedrocatalao/qlaws-cli/README.md

   leave                 Goes back to parent role (root).
 ```

+### Preview
 ![qlaws](docs/qlaws3.gif)

+### Notes

-#### If you want to use it within a script, you can do something like this:
+If you want to use it within a script to login and assume different roles while staying on the main script without the need for user input, you can do something like this:

 ```bash
 #!/bin/bash
 qlaws -x;loadauth